openstack/manila-specs/specs/ocata/manila-share-revert-to-snapshot.rst

 There will be one new driver entry point to revert a share to a snapshot, and another to revert a replicated share to a snapshot.
-Drivers may explicitly advertise support for the revert feature using the 'revert_to_snapshot' pool attribute, but the share manager will be able to discern that automatically as it already does for 'snapshot_support' by looking for the presence of the entry point(s).
+Drivers may explicitly advertise support for the revert feature using the 'revert_to_snapshot_support' pool attribute, but the share manager will be able to discern that automatically as it already does for 'snapshot_support' by looking for the presence of the entry point(s).

 Security impact
 ---------------